 Seasoned, Compassionate Estate Planning Guidance In Anne Arundel County

 At Trevillian Law, we understand the value of securing your legacy and the importance of meticulous estate planning.
 From our office in Severn, Maryland, we can provide the legal guidance you need, avoiding any missteps or oversights.
-Our seasoned team of attorneys has over 85 years of combined experience and delivers compassionate and professional guidance in crafting revocable living trusts.
+Our seasoned team of attorneys has over 85 years of combined experience, including decades working within the Anne Arundel County Register of Wills and the Orphans’ Court.

 What Is A Revocable Living Trust?